 BeachLife Festival is postponed; Ziggy Marley shares thoughts on COVID-19

-by Mark McDermott and Rachel Reeves
+and Rachel Reeves

 The BeachLife Festival last week announced its postponement due to the novel coronavirus outbreak.
 The festival, scheduled for the first weekend of May, posted a statement on its social media announcing an indefinite delay.

 “It is with heavy hearts, but a strong sense of community that we announce the postponement of the BeachLife Festival in May,” said the statement released March 13.
 “We are working closely with Redondo Beach city officials and staff to determine the most prudent course of action moving forward with the well-being of our BeachLife fans and staff as the guiding light in our decision-making process.”

 “We’re all in this together,” the statement said, “and we’ll all come out of this together.”

 Festival co-founder Allen Sanford said in an interview Tuesday that the hope is for the festival to take place “by late summer or early fall” but that everything at present is completely up in the air.